3 Benefits of Dry Brushing & Step by Step How-To Guide

 - Start gently dry brushing/gently massaging from your hands, moving up your arms towards your chest

-- Use circular motions on all joints (wrists, elbows, shoulder) and use long strokes on the limbs, moving against the direction of hair growth
+- Use circular strokes on all joints (wrists, elbows, shoulder) and use long sweeps on the limbs, moving against the direction of hair growth

 - Next move to your feet and move up your legs towards your torso

-- Use circular motions on all joints (ankles, knees, hips) and use long strokes on the limbs, moving against the direction of hair growth
+- Use circular strokes on all joints (ankles, knees, hips) and use long sweeps on the limbs, moving against the direction of hair growth

 - Perform clockwise motions around abdomen